Samuelhsu3/At-Risk-Project-Data-Management/About_Scripting.md

 ## IMPORTANT

 - When running any script, try it on a test model first before actually using it on the real data.
 You should avoid running any scripts unless you understand what it does.
 For best practice you should probably not run any scripts on shared files (stuff on projects).
 Always copy files to your own scratch to use them.
-For all these files remember to check the pathways.

 ## BASH (.sh)